jacbreg/jacbreg.github.io/index.md

 I am an Assistant Professor (Lecturer) at the [University of Liverpool, Management School](https://www.liverpool.ac.uk/management/), Department of Economics.

-Previously I was a PhD candidate at the [Toulouse School of Economics](https://www.tse-fr.eu/).
+I received my PhD from the [Toulouse School of Economics](https://www.tse-fr.eu/).

 My field of research is Organizational Economics.
 I work at the intersection of personnel economics, the economics of digitization, and behavioral economics.